-What are some fun facts, trivia, and history events from the year 1906?
+What are some fun facts and trivia from the year 1906?

 - Back in 1906, there were no smartphones, televisions, or GPS systems.
 There were no fast food restaurants, DVDs, or convenience foods.
 However, there were coloring books, marbles, and ping-pong.
 There were baseball cards, jigsaw puzzles, and roller skating.
 There were card games, singing games, and seesaws.
 There were also dance halls, amusement parks, vaudeville, and something called reading.